stuartallie/code_samples/README.md

 # code_samples
-Code samples for job applciations
+Code samples for job applications

 These C++ examples are from a now-retired piece of software.
 Unfortunately, any recent code of mine would be considered commercially sensitive and not something I could share.